What size VPS do I need?

-If your site generate a lot of interest and gets many visitors, it will require a higher capacity as far as memory and CPU is concerned, as each visitor requires the generation of an extra web page and session.
+If your site generates a lot of interest and gets many visitors, it will require a higher capacity as far as memory and CPU is concerned, as each visitor requires the generation of an extra web page and session.

 If you plan on running a Microsoft Server, it has a certain minimum requirement to function which is very different from a Linux server.
 Once again, the applications you install will play a role in determining capacity.
-Running a SQL server or many RDP sessions will need a larger server than a single users system which runs one or two small applications.
+Running a SQL server or many RDP sessions will need a larger server than a single users system that runs one or two small applications.

 Bringing it all together

 - Microsoft Server VPS

 - Minimum of 20GB disk size of which the MS Operating system will use approx. 12GB, leaving you with 8GB